mocra/fmdb-migration-manager/README.markdown

 will actually call `-upWithDatabase:(FMDatabase *)db`, which in turn calls `-up`.
 Similarly for `-down`.

+NOTE: currently the `-down` method is optional as the current alpha version of this project doesn't support reversing the migrations.
+It may be supported in future if there is a use case.

 ### FmdbMigrationManager

 This class has a list of individual micro-changes to the database schema called *migrations*, represented